Table of Contents

 Academic research shows that there’s no link between past experience and future performance.
 So an experienced hire isn’t guaranteed to be a successful one.

 While not immediately a ‘drawback’, necessarily, it’s worth noting that experienced hires aren’t a silver bullet for your teams.
 This is partly because they’ll have adjusted to certain ways of working in their past companies, which then make it harder to adapt and fulfil their potential elsewhere.
-Compare that to a grad, who joins with no prior baggage, and can be moulded from scratch to reach their potential.
+Compare that experienced hire to a grad, who joins with no prior baggage, and can be moulded from scratch to reach their potential.

 Cultural fit